3 Ways To BOOST Your Sales With FOMO Marketing (By CRO Experts)

 - Limit the supply of your most popular products.
 This FOMO marketing strategy motivates customers and helps to generate “sold out” publicity.

 - Communicate the scarcity of your products.
 This can be achieved with dynamic text replacement, linked to a stockroom database, or through website notifications that deliver persuasive messages.
-Plugins like Nudgify, for example, incorporate live data and customisable messages.

 Membership of social groups is a significant factor in consumer behaviour.
 Not only does group influence enhance your appeal through the mechanism of Social Proof, it intensifies the Fear of Missing Out.

 Because of these effects, it is important to make your current users visible to potential customers.
 By highlighting the association between your store and the social groups to which potential customers belong, you can supercharge the “Fear of Missing Out”.
 This aspect of your FOMO marketing can be engineered in several ways:

 - Performing customer research and segmenting your users